Last few tickets going on sale for Shrewsbury Town v Liverpool FA Cup clash

 Shrewsbury Town fans will have to be quick off the mark if they want to bag one of the last tickets up for sale for the Shrewsbury v Liverpool FA Cup when they go on general sale from 9am tomorrow.

-The third round FA Cup clash will see more than 7,000 fans pack the Montgomery Waters Meadow when the game kicks off at 5pm on Sunday.
+The fourth round FA Cup clash will see more than 7,000 fans pack the Montgomery Waters Meadow when the game kicks off at 5pm on Sunday.

 Tickets have been selling well since they went on sale last week.
 Season ticket holders and loyalty points holders were able to get their hands on them first, with many queuing outside the stadium's ticket office waiting early on Friday morning.